Manos: The Hands of Fate: Reception

 The day after premiere, Betty Pierce, the film reviewer of the El Paso Herald-Post described it as a "brave experiment".
 She criticized some elements, such as the "hero" Torgo being "massaged to death" by the Master's wives and Margaret's claim of "it's getting dark" with a bright midday sun.

 In 2005, Dan Neil of the Los Angeles Times explained the film's appeal: "After screening Manos for probably the 10th time, I've concluded it has to do with intimacy.
 Because it is such a pure slice of Warren's brain – he wrote, directed, produced and starred, and brooked no collaboration – Manos amounts to the man's cinematically transfigured subconscious."
 Manos buff Bobby Thompson said, "It's like a train wreck; you just can't take your eyes off it."

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 0% based on 16 reviews, with an average rating of 2.56/10.
 The book Hollywood's Most Wanted lists Manos as the #2 in the list of "The Worst Movies Ever Made", following Plan 9 from Outer Space.
 Entertainment Weekly proclaimed Manos "The Worst Movie Ever Made".
 The scene in which the seven-year-old Debbie becomes a wife of the Master, played by her real father, was included in a list of "The Most Disgusting Things We've Ever Seen" by the Mystery Science Theater 3000 crew.

-For several years, the film was the lowest-rated movie on IMDb.
-As of September 2022, it ranks as the second lowest movie of all time on the site.